 These are some of the initial steps that can improve dry eyes.
 Read more about further dry eye treatments here.

 Dry eyes is a condition that can be controlled but does not go away.
 Left untreated, it can lead to permanent damage to the eyes.

 Screen time is here to stay.
 The prevalence of dry eye disease is likely to continue to rise.

 Future studies may see younger people develop dry eye at a high rate.

 Looking for Dry Eye Relief?

 Find a dry eye clinic near you.
-Get relief from dry eyes.
+See a doctor who is passionate about dry eyes.
+Form a plan to get relief from dry eyes.

 - Source- USA General Population 2018 Cross Sectional Study and Census.gov Population Clock – accessed August 2nd 2020

 - Source- Google Trends – accessed August 2nd 2020

 - Source- Pharmacy Times– accessed August 5th 2020